 Inclusions tab: When the Folder, Volume or All Volumes option is selected in the Audit Path field and the Scope includes child objects, the Inclusions tab will be displayed allowing you to specify what in the selected audit path is to be audited.

-Add the names of subfolders and files to audit
+Add the names of subfolders

 Enter a file mask to specify what in the audit path is to be audited.
 The file mask can contain any combination of the following: